aka-blackboots/2Dify/readme.md

 with 2Dify as a start, we can aim to create layers on top of 2Dify to support multiple use cases

 ### Why I'm doing it?
-I was rejected by a lot of AEC firms